Unit 4 - Instructor

 b) Preferred Stock (S 4.3)

-1) Preferred stock may be sold by the cooperative to provide additional capitalization.
+sold by the cooperative to provide additional capitalization.

 (a) Has preference over common stock during liquidation.